how it works

 • Challenging materials such as glues, lubricants, tapes, or adhesives

-• Operations that require controlled dwell time
+• Process requiring controlled dwell time

 • Welding, gluing, heat application, or inspection requirements